1. Climate Change Basics - How much do you understand about climate change?

 2. Top 10 List - Go to Top Ten Things You Need to Know about Global Warming and read through the list.
 Which of these did you know?
 Which ones were most surprising?

 3. Climate Change Misconceptions - What are the most common misconceptions students may have about global warming.
 Who knows?
-You may even fall victum to some of the ideas too!
-Visit and review the Key Misconceptions Students have about Climate Change.
+You may even fall victim to some of the ideas too!
+Visit and review the Common Misconceptions about Climate Change.
 Which ones surprised you the most?

 4. Scientific Consensus about Anthropogenic Climate Change is a fundamental concept about the nature of science that students should appreciate and understand.
 Read each of the following articles: